 The OPDN Patients Forum will provide a framework for empowering patients by increasing access to diabetes education, new research findings, and creating opportunities for meetings and workshops on specific topics.

-The fifth National Conference of the Older People’s Diabetes Network (OPDN) will be held on Thursday, September 27, 2018 in London.
+The sixth National Conference of the Older People’s Diabetes Network (OPDN) will be held in November with the date and venue to be confirmed.
+To express an interest in the event, email firstname.lastname@example.org.

 Professor Alan Sinclair, who is the network’s Director and Clinical Lead, will be one of a series of high-profile speakers all tackling the event’s theme of ‘Public health and the Older Adult with Diabetes’.